synfinatic/helium-analysis/README.md

 ## Running

- 1. Generate the graphs: `./dist/helium-analysis --address XXXXXX` where XXXXXX is the hotspot address you wish to analyze.
+From a terminal, execute: `./helium-analysis --address XXXXXX` where XXXXXX is the hotspot address you wish to analyze.
 Optionally, you can use `--name` to specify the hotspot name to analyze.
+This will generate a PNG file for each hotspot you witness and/or witnessed you.

+Note that there is no GUI/WebUI at this time.

 ## Flags

  * `--address X` - Specify the hotspot address to analyze
  * `--name X` - Specify the hotspot name to analyze
  * `--zoom` - Unfix the X & Y axis and zoom in on each individual graph
  * `--min X` - Set the minimum of data points required to generate a graph  (deafult 5)
- * `--challenges X` - Set the number of challenges to process (default 500)
+ * `--days X` - Set the number of days to process (default 30)
  * `--hotspots` - Refresh hotspots cache
  * `--no-cache` - Disable caching of challenges
  * `--expires X` - Refresh challenges if more than X hours old
  * `--version` - Print out the version information